louiss0/forastro/packages/utilities/README.md

 **Definition**

 A generator that will generate a new number based on the numbers that are passed to it.
 The start is the first number the stop is the final number to be returned.

-If the start is higher than the stop then the number for each iteration will increase by the previous one till stop is produced.
-If the start is lower than the stop then the number generated will always subtracted by the step until the start number is seen
+- If the start lower than stop and step is positive
+  - The first number will be the start + step
+  - Then the previous result plus step
+- If the start is higher than stop
+  - The first number will be the start - step
+  - Then the previous result minus step

 **Parameters**